rackerlabs/support-how-to/content/account-management/support-pin-management.md

 2. Click the **Account** icon in the upper right-hand corner of the home page.
 This icon is located directly to the left of your username in the upper right-hand corner.

-3. Select **User Management** from the dropdown menu.
+3. Select **User Management** from the drop-down menu.

 4. You see a list of account users and contacts.
 Click on your user under the **Username** column to view or edit your Support PIN.

-    **Note:** You are only able to view or edit the Support PIN of the user or contact you are logged in to the control panel as.
+    **Note:** You are only able to view or edit the Support PIN of the user or contact you are logged in to the Control Panel as.
 You are not able to view or edit the Support PIN of other users or contacts.
-If you must reset the Support PIN of another user you must use the [Rackspace API]( https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/phone-pin-operations/#reset-the-phone-pin) to accomplish this.
+If you must reset the Support PIN of another user, you must use the [Rackspace API]( https://developer.rackspace.com/docs/cloud-identity/v2/api-reference/phone-pin-operations/#reset-the-phone-pin) to accomplish this.

 5. You are now on the user profile page.
 Scroll to the section labeled **Support PIN**.